Thierry Mugler: Fragrances

 Mugler's first perfume appeared in 1992 and was called "Angel".
 It contains a combination of praline and chocolate mixed with a strong accord of patchouli.
 It would be a part of a new fragrance type called gourmand.
+Angel was created by perfumers Olivier Cresp and Yves de Chiris following more than 600 test formulations.
 The Angel bottle, in the shape of a faceted star, was created by the Brosse Master Glassmakers.
 Fans of the fragrance include Diana Ross, Barbara Walters, Eva Mendes and Hillary Clinton.

 In 1996, Mugler followed up Angel with a male version named Angel Men or A*Men.
 This fragrance includes notes of caramel, coffee, vanilla, patchouli and honey.

 In 2005, Alien was created, the second major Thierry Mugler fragrance.
 Also in 2005, Mugler launched the "Thierry Mugler Perfume Workshops", which are open to the general public and led by specialists of the perfumery and oenology world.

 In 2006, Mugler completed a project for the launch of Tom Tykwer's film Perfume.
 In collaboration with the IFF company, Mugler created a box set of fifteen compositions.

 During 2007, still following the metamorphosis theme, Mugler launched Mirror, Mirror, a collection of five fragrances, created as "perfume-trickery" to "enhance one's presence".

 Angel and Alien together produce about $280 million in sales annually.

 In 2010, the fragrance Womanity was released by the House of Mugler.

 Angel Muse was released in 2015; Angel Nova was released in June 2020.
-The most recent Angel flanker is Angel Elixir, released in February 2023 with a campaign starring Hunter Schafer.
+A recent Angel flanker is Angel Elixir, released in February 2023 with a campaign starring Hunter Schafer, with the flankers Angel Fantasm (2024) and Angel Stellar (2025) following respectively.

 Legacy

 In later years, Mugler's vintage designs saw a significant resurgence among celebrities, including Lady Gaga in the music video for "Telephone", and Cardi B who worked with Mugler, often wearing his vintage designs on red carpets and music videos, as well as mentioning the brand in the song "Wild Side".
 His vintage designs are among the most coveted luxury vintage brands for Generation Z consumers, according to Teen Vogue.

 In 2019, the Montreal Museum of Fine Arts launched the 'Thierry Mugler: Couturissime' exhibition dedicated to him.
 Since 2019, visual artist Chris Klein, started painting some of Mugler's designs.
+Mugler was a supporter of transgender rights and frequently included the transgender supermodel Connie Fleming in his shows.
+Transgender models in major fashion shows were rare in the 80s and 90s, but Mugler refused to shut them out.